thinkshout/thinkshout/blog/_posts/2014-10-13-success-building-cmsless-production-sites-with-jekyll.md

 However, this left us with one big engineering question...

-### Jekyll has No CMS.
+### Jekyll Has No CMS.
 How Do We Allow Non-Technical End Users to Manage Content!?

 Our solution to this problem is multi-faceted...